xtbc17s3/person-stats/README.md

 # Person Stats

+The first JavaScript project for Xtern Bootcamp 2017 Session 3.

 ## Day 1 Homework

 * Update the new _stats_ div with the value of the text input.